Maximiliard5/Company-Classifier/README.md

 ## How to Run

-Open the main Python file (e.g., labeling_pipeline.py) and call the main function with your preferred method(s):
+Open the main Python file and call the main function with your preferred method(s):

 ```python
 if __name__ == "__main__":